 - the "ME support of SOR-SNPN-SI-LS" indicator is stored for the UE, the UDM shall include the "ME support of SOR-SNPN-SI-LS" indicator.

+The UDM shall include the "ME support of SOR-SNPN-SI" indicator.

 If the selected SNPN is a non-subscribed SNPN and: